EmmanuelN1/bOffice/README.md

 # bOffice
-Simple Landing Page for an organization
+Simple Landing Page for an organization using next and tailwind css